JohnEsleyer/JohnEsleyer/README.md

 Hi My name is Ralph John Esleyer Policarpio
 ==============================================

-Software Developer from the Philippines!
+Aspiring Software Developer from the Philippines!
 ---------------------------------------------------

-I'm Ralph John Policarpio, a passionate and innovative software developer on a mission to turn lines of code into transformative solutions.
+I'm Ralph John Policarpio, a passionate software hobbyist on a mission to turn lines of code into transformative solutions.

 *   🌍  I'm based in Koronadal City, South Cotabato, Philippines
 *   🖥️  See my portfolio at http://johnesleyer.dev